dhirajrm/ETL-Fraud-Analytics-360/README.md

-To execute the transformation and load the data, run the following: bash
+To execute the transformation and load the data, run the following: bash python main.py
-Copy code
-python main.py
-Check the logs: View the log files to monitor the execution progress and catch any errors.

 🔧 Built With
 Python: The main language used for scripting the ETL process.